 Future of Work at the Human-Technology Frontier: Core Research (FW-HTF)

-NSF Convergence Accelerator Phase I and II
+NSF Convergence Accelerator Phases I and II for the 2021 Cohort

 Dr. Linda K. Molnar is a scientist and entrepreneur with more than 20 years of experience in the life science and chemical industries, integrating her scientific research and engineering background with commercialization for startups, and international, government, and business environments.
 Currently, Linda is a Program Director for the NSF Convergence Accelerator Program in the Office of Integrative Activities at the U.S. National Science Foundation (NSF).
 The Convergence Accelerator is a relatively new organizational structure and activity within the NSF, designed to accelerate the transition of use-inspired convergence research into practice in areas of national importance.
 A guiding rationale of the Convergence Accelerator is that to achieve progress on scientific and societal challenges it is necessary to develop teams that can share expertise across research fields as well as with multiple partners and stakeholders, including the ultimate users of the research products.
 Previously, Linda was a Program Director in the NSF Engineering Directorate in the Division of Industrial Innovation and Partnerships where she managed a portfolio of Phase I and Phase II SBIR/STTR grants.
 She also served on the Working Group for the NSF Emerging Frontiers in Research and Innovation program (EFRI), which provides critical, strategic support of fundamental discovery at the frontiers of engineering research and education.